sunnypwang/RegistrarSystem/README.md

 npm install
 ```
 6. Start your mySQL database, you need to start it first in order for server to be able to run.
-7. Import UniversityDump.sql as registrar database.
+7. Import UniversityDump.sql as database name `registrar`.
-8. in `db.js`, please enter the appropriate field for database credential information.
+8. in `db.js`, please enter mySQL credential information you used.
  ```
  host: 'localhost',    //set your mySQL hostname
  user: '',         //set your mySQL username